Big Pine Creek (Indiana)

-Big Pine Creek is a creek in northwestern Indiana, USA.
+Big Pine Creek is a creek in northwestern Indiana, United States.
 It begins in Round Grove Township in southwestern White County and flows generally southward 51.3 mi through Benton and Warren counties before meeting the Wabash River near the town of Attica.
 The lower section of the creek from Rainsville to the Wabash is used by canoeists, particularly during the spring when the water is at its highest, and local flora, fauna and geology can be observed.